asa-davis/SpiceTrader/README.md

     - sea monsters
     - quest/winning the game

-- Features to Investigate:
+- Features to Investigate
     - have camera rotate when you turn

-- Fixes/Refactoring:
+- Fixes/Refactoring
     - replace all instances of MainGame constants being passed as parameters with direct references ie MainGame.CONST_VAR?
     - instead of getting entire path, pirates should only be requesting next tile from dijkstra map
     - generalize dijkstra map methods